OCHA-DAP/hdx-hapi/docs/data_usage_guides/enums.md

 **Used in:** [`Food Security`](food_security_and_nutrition.md#food-security)

-The IPC provides different projections to aid in planning and response efforts.
+The IPC and Cadre Harmonisé provide different projections to aid in planning and response efforts.

 {{ read_yaml('data_usage_guides/enum_parameters/ipc_type_parameters.yaml') }}